 |Le Pouit||Champcella||Limestone||70||80m||F4c - 7c+||All Year|

 The Massif Des Ecrins has two peaks over 4,000, which are the Barre des Ecrins (4,102m) and the Dome de Neige des Ecrins (4,015m).
 Both of these peaks offer excellent Alpine routes that are more isolated than those in Chamonix.
 The “4,000m Peaks of the Alps Guidebook” details routes up both of these peaks in the Massif Des Ecrins.
-Other mountaineering guidebooks for the Ecrins are “Ecrins 4102m Mountaineering Guidebook” and “Mountaineering in the Ecrins Massif”.
+Other mountaineering guidebooks for the Ecrins are “Ecrins 4102m Mountaineering Guidebook”, “Mountaineering in the Ecrins Massif” and "Classic Routes in the Ecrins".
 Buy these guidebooks from our shop that describes many excellent peaks above 3,000m such as La Meije.
 The 3436 ET - Meije-Pelvoux Walking Map from IGN details the Ercins and Meije Massifs at a scale of 1:25,000.

 AlpBase are a well-established company providing instruction and guiding services in the Haute-Alps, as well as providing accommodation for the area.

-The Briancon Climbs Guidebook covers all the sport routes in the Hautes Alps, including all the crags shown on the map opposite.
+The Briancon Climbs Guidebook covers all the sport routes in the Hautes Alps, including all the crags shown on the map above.

 Buy it from